 We know firsthand how hard reentry can be.
-Here's some statements that you might identify with:
+Here are some statements that you might identify with:

-- You're given $200 at the gate, but you have to spend $35 for a bus ticket and $65 to leave with your prison clothes.
+You're given $200 at the gate, but you must spend $35 for a bus ticket and $65 to leave with your prison clothes.

-- You can't get a job.
-If you do get a job, it pays $12/hr with little chance of earning more money and they treat you like crap.
+You can't get a job.
+If you get a job, it pays $12/hr with little chance of earning more money and they treat you like crap.